Chiganbayeva/OrderListReact/README.md

 ------------------Instruction to build-----------

-1) Download folder as zip and extract it
+1. Download folder as zip and extract it

-2)Navigate to the project directory
+2. Navigate to the project directory

-3) Make sure you have installed npm and nodejs.
+3. Make sure you have installed npm and nodejs.
 To check if its already installed run following: node -v npm -v

-4) To install run following: npm install
+4. To install run following: npm install

-5) Navigate to project directory and run following: npm start
+5. Navigate to project directory and run following: npm start

 //Runs the app in the development mode.<br />